ckyriaco/Capstone/README.md

 # Capstone
-## - All Copyrights and Ownership are the sole rights of George Mason University and the Student that worked to develop the deliverables.
+### - All Copyrights and Ownership are the sole rights of George Mason University and the Student that worked to develop the deliverables.
+Each student possess sole copyright and ownership of the work he/she contributed to the creation of the deliverables described below.
 ## **[Active Directory](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/get-started/virtual-dc/active-directory-domain-services-overview) Auditing for Cybersecurity Maturity Model Certification [(CMMC)](https://cybersecurity.att.com/blogs/security-essentials/what-is-cmmc-compliance) Compliance** ##

 _________________________________________________________________________________________________________________________________________________________________________________